Group AI policy

 Our definition of AI

-• We view AI as a machine based system that independently learns from data.
-AI can, for a given set of human defined objectives, generate outputs such as content, predictions, recommendations, or decisions influencing the environments they interact with.
-AI includes technologies such as machine learning (identifies patterns and relationships in data, including supervised, unsupervised and reinforcement learning), dynamic or adaptive models, speech recognition, natural language processing and computer image recognition.
+• We view AI as a machine-based system that independently learns from data, designed to operate with varying levels of autonomy and that can, for explicit or implicit objectives, generate outputs such as content, predictions, recommendations, or decisions influencing the environments they interact with.
+AI includes technologies such as machine learning, Generative AI (identifies patterns and relationships in data, including supervised, unsupervised and reinforcement learning), dynamic or adaptive models, speech recognition, natural language processing and computer image recognition.

-The following six AI Principles must be applied in the design, development, deployment and use of our AI systems:
+The following six AI Principles were developed to guide the design, development, deployment and use of AI systems by the Bank:

 Human, social and environmental well-being